dondibrandidon/cs11-2024-82-mp/README.md

      - Simulates a condition where an egg goes in an empty nest while having leftover moves.
   7. `test_all_directions`
      - Tests all the movements.
+### *Notes*
+- Ensure that test files are properly formatted: `test_file_name.in`.
+- While you can run the script itself for testing, using `pytest` is advisable for more detailed logs and better debugging capabilities.

 ## [💞] Bonus Features